+We are excited to feature the latest issue of the Journal of Marketing Research!
 Journal of Marketing Research (JMR) is a bimonthly, peer-reviewed journal that strives to publish the best manuscripts available that address research in marketing and marketing research practice.
 JMR is a scholarly and professional journal.
 It does not attempt to serve the generalist in marketing management, … Continue reading Read the Latest Issue of the Journal of Marketing Research!

 This week kicks off of the 2018 Annual Meeting of the Academy of Management in Chicago!
 This year SAGE is proud to sponsor awards and papers for the following AOM divisions: Gender and Diversity in Organizations (GDO) Management Education and Development (MED) Organizational Behavior (OB) Research Methods (RMD) Entrepreneurship (ENT) Organization and the Natural Environment (ONE) Organization … Continue reading Visit SAGE @ AOM 2018!